top of page

 Products / High-Resolution Episcopic Microscopy (HREM)

-High-Resolution Episcopic Microscopy (HREM) 3D biomedical imaging systems for structural analysis of samples in 2D and 3D
+High-Resolution Episcopic Microscopy (HREM) volumetric imaging systems for structural analysis of samples in 2D and 3D

 High-Resolution Episcopic Microscopy (HREM) Micro 3D Imaging System Showing a Mouse Embryo Being Imaged on Monitor.